JaymzGit/VB-LabActivity3/README.md

 # LabActivity3

-Lab Activity 3 for Visual Basic, mainly to learn about looping statements and enum
+The third individual lab activity for DFP 40233 Visual Basic Programming designed mainly to teach students about looping statements and using enums